#6 has more power than most parents realize...

 7. Your family traditions.

 Kids love spontaneity, but they also have a deep need for predictability.
-They’ll remember with great fondness the “traditions” you establish, whether it’s a weekly family movie (or game) night, a place you regularly travel for family getaways, the way you celebrate birthdays and special events or any other special tradition.
+Your kids will remember with great fondness the “traditions” you establish, whether it’s a weekly family movie (or game) night, a place you regularly travel for family getaways, the way you celebrate birthdays and special events or any other special tradition.
 Be intentional about creating some traditions that they’ll want to pass onto their own children someday.

 For more tools to help you build a happy and healthy family, check out our new website at DaveAndAshleyWillis.com